SavannahWithAnH/CitiBikeAnalysis/README.md

 - Where are companies located?

 # Data collection, cleaning, and analysis tools
-- Python to clean and convert csv files to json
+- Python to clean and convert csv files to json *
-- SQL to query dataset *
+- SQL to query creating tables, joining the data, and creating presentable output.
+- ** for interactive map
-- Plotly for bar and line graphs
+- Plotly for interactive bar and line graphs visualizing stock price changes over time.
-- Javascript, d3, HTML, and CSS to create and display interactive graphs & charts with proper formatting
+- Javascript, d3, HTML, and CSS to create and display interactive graphs & charts with proper formatting.
-- Flask app to serve up the dashboard
+- Flask app to serve up the dashboard  *

 sql erd image *
 dashboard image *